 - SiteGround Web Hosting.

-- Oxygen Website Builder (Plugin that replaces the theme).
+- Oxygen Website Builder (Theme builder plugin)

-- Affinity Designer (Professional graphic design application).
+- Affinity Designer (Professional graphic design application)

-- Affinity Photo (Professional photo editing application).
+- Affinity Photo (Professional photo editing application)

-- Insert Headers And Footer (For adding custom scripts).
+- Insert Headers And Footer (For adding custom scripts)

-- Thrive Leads (Building my email list).
+- Thrive Leads (Building my email list)

-- WPForms (Premium version, for creating custom inquiry forms).
+- WPForms (Premium version, for creating custom inquiry forms)

-- Social Warfare (Free version for now, however, I will change to another plugin later on in the year).
+- Social Warfare (Free version for now, however, I will change to another plugin later on in the year)

-- Yoast SEO (Free version).
+- Yoast SEO (Free version)